benevolent-games/sparrow/readme.md

     },
   })
   ```
-  - Note, you can also pass a `welcome` function like this to `Sparrow.join`, but, you don't have to..
+  - Note, you *can* also pass a `welcome` function like this to `Sparrow.join`, but, you don't have to..
-- You can gather some useful connectivity data for each connection with this helper function:
+- `Sparrow.reportConnectivity` helps you gather statistics about the connection
   ```ts
   const report = await Sparrow.reportConnectivity(connection.peer)